BrianLesko/fast-binary-image-classification/readme.md

 ## Dependencies

 `Streamlit` - for the web interface
-`pytorch` - to download the Machine learning model and run it `opencv` - to fetch the camera feed from your device `pillow` - python image library for converting from opencv to torchvision format `numpy` - for numerical arrays
+`pytorch` - to download the Machine learning model and run it, torch and torchvision `opencv` - to fetch the camera feed from your device `pillow` - python image library for converting from opencv to torchvision format `numpy` - for numerical arrays